TuranOzdemir/sqlConnectionWithPython/README.md

 # sqlConnectionWithPython
-this repository is reusable code for psql connection with python. with that I can use this repository when I need it
+this repository is reusable code for psql connection with python.
+It can be added to the other projects when needed